Jul 18, 2024

 Soft Skills

-Example of a good education section:
+Here is an example of a poorly formatted education section:

 Including a certificates section in your resume is essential for an E&TC (Electronics and Telecommunication) engineer's resume.
 List the name of the certificate clearly.
 Include the date you earned it.
 Add the issuing organization to enhance credibility.
 Position this section prominently, as it showcases your additional skills and qualifications.
 You can also include certificates in the header for quick visibility.